Front Line (video game)

-The game was created by Tetsuya Sasaki.
-It was a commercial success in Japan, where it was the seventh highest-grossing arcade game of 1982.
+The game was a commercial success in Japan, where it was the seventh highest-grossing arcade game of 1982.
 However, it received a mixed critical and commercial reception in Western markets, with praise for its originality but criticism for its difficulty.
 The game's overhead run and gun formula preceded Capcom's Commando (1985) by several years.
 The SNK shooters TNK III (1985) and Ikari Warriors (1986) follow conventions established by Front Line, including the vertically scrolling levels, entering/exiting tanks, and not dying when an occupied tank is destroyed.

 Gameplay

 Playing as a lone soldier, the player's ultimate objective is to lob a hand grenade into the enemy's fort, first by fighting off infantry units and then battling tanks before finally reaching the opponent's compound.

 The player begins with two weapons: a pistol and grenades, with no ammo limit.
-Once the player has advanced far enough into enemy territory, there's a "tank warfare" stage in which the player can hijack a tank to fight off other enemy tanks.
+Once the player has advanced far enough into enemy territory, there is a "tank warfare" stage in which the player can hijack a tank to fight off other enemy tanks.

 There are two types of tanks available: a light tank armed with a machine gun and a heavy tank armed with a cannon.
 The light tank is more nimble, but can be easily destroyed by the enemy.
 The heavy tank is slower, but can sustain one hit from a light tank; a second hit from a light tank will destroy it.
 A single shot from a heavy tank will destroy either type of tank.
 If a partially damaged tank is evacuated, the player can jump back in and resume its normal operation; however, with either type of tank, the player must exit the vehicle within a few seconds of being struck by a fatal shot.
-If the player does not exit a tank before it explodes, he loses a life.
+If the player does not exit a tank before it explodes, they lose a life.
 An extra life is awarded at 10,000 or 15,000, and none thereafter.

 The tank battle continues until the player reaches the enemy's fort.
 The fort is a brick-barricaded tank which fires mortar rounds while the player attempts to take it out.
 In order to destroy this tank, the player must toss a grenade over the brick barricade, which can only be accomplished on foot.
 Once this is done, the tank will explode and an enemy soldier will wave a white flag, signalling surrender, plus 1,000 bonus points.
 The game repeats again with the infantry level, but enemy soldiers become increasingly quicker and deadlier in successive rounds; points are multiplied based on the level played.

 Ports

-Following its arcade coin-up release, ports of Front Line were released for the ColecoVision console and PC-8801 and Sharp X1 computers in 1983, Atari 2600 and MSX in 1984, and FM-7 and Nintendo Famicom in 1985.
+Following its arcade coin-up release, ports of Front Line were released for the ColecoVision console and PC-8801 and Sharp X1 computers in 1983, Atari 2600 and MSX in 1984, FM-7 and Famicom in 1985.
+The ColecoVision version requires the Super Action Controller add-on.